jamespeapen/journals/src/cell_type_state/defining_cell_type_states_single_cell_genomics.md

 PCA.
-These dimensionality reduction techniques can help deal with the "**curse of dimensionality**"[Distances between points become increasingly similar as the dimensions of their space increase]{.aside} In biological systems, genes can be grouped into modules that correlated expression levels allowing one gene to represent a group, further reducing dimensionality.
+These dimensionality reduction techniques can help deal with the "**curse of dimensionality**"[Distances between points become increasingly similar as the dimensions of their space increase]{.aside} In biological systems, genes can be grouped into modules with correlated expression levels allowing one gene to represent a group, further reducing dimensionality.

 Clustering could also be used to understand cell transition paths.
 Algorithms